Many employers expect you to have an undergraduate or postgraduate degree in nutrition science and registration with the Association for Nutrition

 What to expect

-- food, nutrition and health;
+- nutrition and exercise

-- public health nutrition;
+- public health nutrition

 - sports nutrition.